Team8-Tyme/tyme/README.md

  # Things to Remember

- #git pull first to update
+ #git pull first to update \n
- #then save your code and then git add .
+ #then save your code and then git add .\n
- #next git commit -m " " to add a comment
+ #next git commit -m " " to add a comment\n
- #finally git push to push everything to the server
+ #finally git push to push everything to the server\n

  #hello